 On the edge of the Jardin du Luxembourg, the Musée Zadkine in Paris opens its doors to its permanent collection, free of charge, all year round, in the heart of a green setting populated by sculptures.
 Nestled at 100 bis rue d'Assas, the museum is the former home of iconic sculptor Ossip Zadkine, who lived there from 1928 to 1967.
 [Read more]

-Maison Gainsbourg and its museum in Paris: a plunge into the world of the famous artist
+Maison Gainsbourg and its museum in Paris: opening date for bookings

 30 minutes of immersion in Serge Gainsbourg's incredible home, where everything has remained unchanged since his death on March 2, 1991.
 This is the moving and incredible experience that the Maison Gainsbourg has been offering since September 20, 2023.
 For the occasion, we pushed open the doors of the Maison Gainsbourg.
 We tell you all about this visit, a real plunge into the singer's intimacy, guided by Charlotte Gainsbourg's voice.
+And find out when the next reservations will open.
 [Read more]

 The Maillol Museum in Paris: discover the museum dedicated to the sculptor, its collections and news